songololo/aiovectortiler/docs/install.md

 Your aiovectortiler server will now be running and available at `localhost:80`

+For higher throughput, deploy a separate aiovectortiler instance for each available CPU core.
+See `docker-compose.yaml`file and the accompanying `nginx.conf` file for an example load-balancing reverse-proxy configuration with caching.

 ## Installation from source

 First make sure that your environment has `python 3.5`, `pip`, `git`, `shapely`, and `protobuf` installed.